 Marine Reference Guide

-Here you will find information about the Marine Reference Guide – an initiative that will improve marine ecosystem health in Howe Sound/Atl’ka7tsem by bringing together knowledge associated with the region’s marine ecological and human-use values.
+Here you will find information about the Marine Reference Guide – an initiative that will improve aquatic ecosystem health in Howe Sound/Atl’ka7tsem by bringing together knowledge associated with the region’s aquatic ecological and human-use values.
 This knowledge will be available in a centralized online map that will support informed decision-making, collaborative management, marine spatial planning, and community education.